 Overview

-The Australian Burden of Disease Study provides estimates for over 200 diseases and injuries in Australia for 2023, 2018, 2015, 2011 and 2003.
+The Australian Burden of Disease Study provides estimates for over 200 diseases and injuries in Australia for 2024, 2018, 2015, 2011 and 2003.
+Estimates for First Nations people are available for 2022, 2018 and 2011.
 Burden of disease measures the impact of living with illness and injury and dying prematurely.
 The summary measure ‘disability-adjusted life years’ (or DALY) measures the years of healthy life lost from death and illness.

 Featured summary